Saving S$300,000 for a flat in Singapore seems like a monumental feat. But if you start now, you’ll be able to afford it by your 35th birthday.

 So if you are buying a flat that costs S$300,000, and assuming that you’re opting for a HDB Concessionary Loan, you must have at least S$30,000 in cash for the down payment.
 If you haven’t accumulated this amount in your CPF, it can be painful to part with it from your bank account.

-In addition, costs like the conveyancing fees (legal paperwork) and fire insurance can also come from your CPF.
+In addition, costs like the conveyancing fees (legal paperwork) can also come from your CPF.
 Monthly loan repayments can also come from your CPF.
 The alternative is to pay for all of these out of your own pocket.
 You can check your CPF online with your SingPass account.

 2. Save At Least 20% of Your Income, Even After CPF

 There are two reasons for doing this.
-First, it is a contingency in case your CPF is insufficient for the down payment, or if HDB does not extend you the full 90% loan (this sometimes happens).
-The savings will make up for the difference in cash.
+First, it is a contingency in case your CPF is insufficient for the down payment, or if HDB does not extend you the full 90% loan (this sometimes happens, here are some possible reasons).
+In these cases, your savings will make up for the difference in cash.

 Second, your savings exist to prevent debt.
 Should you encounter some kind of financial emergency, such as needing to find a new job or needing surgery, your savings will tide you over.